 - The tubing may be blocked.
-Clean it as directed above or get the tubing changed.
-Visit C2Hear website for step by step instructions www.c2hearonline.com - Use the volume control to alter the hearing aid volume as necessary if there are only certain things you find too quiet. - If the hearing aid is still too quiet overall, make an appointment to see an audiologist.
+Clean the tubing or get the tubing changed.
+Visit C2Hear website for step by step instructions: www.c2hearonline.com - Use the volume control to alter the hearing aid volume as necessary if there are only certain things you find too quiet. - If the hearing aid is still too quiet overall, make an appointment to see an audiologist.